 If you want to understand what kind of brand Big Dogs Blouse is, it helps to understand what kind of dog Ghost was.

-There's a photo that tells you everything.
+This photo tells you everything.
 A chair was pulled for him, which he accepted as entirely his due, positioned directly in front of the chicken as it cooked over the coals.
 And he sat there.
 Focused.
 Didn't move for almost an hour.
 Not whining, not moving, just watching.
 With the patience and quiet self-possession of a dog who had done the calculation and decided this was exactly where he needed to be.

 A short, ready-to-use paragraph introducing The Staffy Collective to your members — written to suit a club newsletter, adaptable to your voice.